PowerShell/xPSDesiredStateConfiguration/README.md

 * **xWindowsFeatureSet** allows installation and uninstallation of a group of Windows features and their subfeatures.
 * **xWindowsOptionalFeature** provides a mechanism to enable or disable optional features on a target node.
 * **xWindowsOptionalFeatureSet** allows installation and uninstallation of a group of optional Windows features.
-* **xWindowsPackageCab** provides a mechanism to install or uninstall a package from a windows cabinet (cab) file on a target node.
+* **xWindowsPackageCab** provides a mechanism to install or uninstall a package from a Windows cabinet (cab) file on a target node.

 Resources that work on Nano Server: